 Controlling the spread of kauri dieback, regardless of who owns the land the kauri trees are on, is critical to ensuring these trees remain standing.

-- Accelerating protection for kauri update (June 2018) – Roger Smith's statement on the kauri dieback website
+- Accelerating protection for kauri (June 2018) – Keep Kauri Standing website

 - Government media release about the programme (20 December 2017)

 Have your say on the future of kauri